 TRANSFERS OF PERSONAL DATA

 The Service is hosted and operated in the United States (“U.S.”), with development, support and maintenance operations in other countries (and hosting soon to come in the European Union (“EU”), through Accrualify and its service providers.
 If you do not reside in the U.S., laws in the U.S. (and other countries) may differ from the laws where you reside.
 By using the Service, you acknowledge that any Personal Data about you, regardless of whether provided by you or obtained from a third party, is being provided to Accrualify in the U.S. and will be hosted on U.S. servers, and you authorize Accrualify to transfer, store, host and process your information to and in the U.S., and possibly other countries.
-You hereby consent to transfer of your data to the U.S. pursuant to either, at Accrualify’s discretion, the EU-U.S. Privacy Shield Framework, the details of which are further set forth below, or the standard data protection clauses promulgated by the EC, a copy of which can be obtained at
+You hereby consent to transfer of your data to the U.S. pursuant to, at Accrualify’s discretion, the details of which are further set forth below, or the standard data protection clauses promulgated by the EC, a copy of which can be obtained at

 EU PERSONAL DATA

 If you are located in the EU, United Kingdom, Lichtenstein, Norway, or Iceland, you may have additional rights under the EU General Data Protection Regulation (the “GDPR”) related to your Personal Data, as further described below.
 Accrualify will be the controller of your Personal Data processed in connection with the Service, unless you access the Service through an enterprise account, or other Accrualify account that is controlled by a third party (e.g. your employer).

 Accrualify is committed to compliance with the General Data Protection Regulation (GDPR), a new EU data privacy regulation that will go into effect May 25, 2018.
 The regulation is designed to give EU citizens more control over their data and to unify a number of existing privacy and security laws under one comprehensive law.